dkurgan/25ofUsStore/README.md

 # Twenty 5 of Us
-## Deployed here(only mobile-friendly): http://dkurgan.github.io/25ofUsStore
+## Deployed here(only mobile-friendly): https://twentyfiveofus.herokuapp.com/
 ### This is small store-project for my sister's buisness

-Still working on it.
+* Frontend:  React, Redux, Semantic UI

-* Used: React, Redux
+* Backend: Express with TypeScript